Regenerative-Ruminants/REGRU_Marketplace/docs/DEPLOYMENT.md

 -   `DO_DROPLET_USER`: The user for SSH access (e.g., `root`).
 -   `DO_DROPLET_KEY`: The private SSH key for accessing the Droplet.
 -   `DO_REGISTRY_USER` / `DO_REGISTRY_PASSWORD`: Credentials for the DigitalOcean Container Registry.
 -   `SECRET_KEY`: The wallet private key used by the backend service for on-chain operations.

+### Product Pointer Configuration

+A new file `src-backend/config/products.toml` must be present in the Docker image.
+The CI pipeline copies this during the `cargo-chef` stage so the backend can resolve live catalogue data at runtime.